 The Order of the Templars was suppressed in France in the early 14th century, but in Portugal, it transformed into the Order of Christ on King Dom Dinis’s initiative.
 This was approved by the Pope, and it was decided that their immense wealth should pass to the Order of Christ, which played a significant role in the historic Portuguese Discoveries.

-After being expelled from Spain, Jews founded a colony in Tomar’s historical center, where one of Portugal’s oldest synagogues is preserved, complemented by the Abraão Zacuto Luso-Hebrew Museum.
+After being expelled from Spain, the Jews founded a colony in the narrow streets of the historical center, where one of Portugal’s oldest synagogues is preserved, complemented by the Abraão Zacuto Luso-Hebrew Museum.

 Tomar to Porto driving along coastline - Aveiro

-Coimbra - Long ago, Celts occupied this site, but Romanisation brought significant cultural transformation.
-Roman presence is visible in archaeological remains at the Museu Nacional Machado de Castro, built over the cryptoporticus of Civita Aeminium, the Roman city’s forum.
+Coimbra - Long ago, Celts occupied this site, but Romanisation brought great cultural transformation.
+The Romans’ presence is still visible in various archaeological remains housed at the Museu Nacional Machado de Castro, built over the cryptoporticus of Civita Aeminium, the Roman city’s forum.
 After them, between 586 and 640, came the Visigoths, who renamed the town Emínio.
 In 711, it became a Moorish and Mozarab city.
-In 1064, Christian Fernando I of Castile conquered it, governed by Mozarab Sesnando.
+In 1064, Fernando I of Castile conquered the city, governed by the Mozarab Sesnando.

-The most important city south of the River Douro, it was the residence of Count Dom Henrique and Dona Teresa, parents of Portugal’s first king, Dom Afonso Henriques, born here.
-He integrated the city into Portuguese territory in 1131.
-From this time, some of the city’s most important monuments date: the Sé Velha (Old Cathedral) and the churches of São Tiago, São Salvador, and Santa Cruz, representing religious authority and various orders established here.
+The most important city south of the River Douro, it was the residence of Count Dom Henrique and Dona Teresa, parents of Portugal’s first king, Dom Afonso Henriques, who was born here.
+It was this king who integrated the city into Portuguese territory in 1131.
+Dating from this time are some of the city’s most important monuments: the Sé Velha (Old Cathedral) and the churches of São Tiago, São Salvador, and Santa Cruz, representing religious authority and various orders established here.

 Coimbra was the setting for the forbidden love of Dom Pedro I (1357-67) and Dona Inês, a court lady.
-Inês was executed by King Dom Afonso IV, who saw the romance as a threat of Portugal falling under Castile’s rule.
-Their story, an inspiration to poets and writers, remains a major part of the city’s rich heritage.
+Inês was executed by King Dom Afonso IV, who saw the romance as a threat of Portugal being ruled by Castile.
+An inspiration to poets and writers, their story remains a major part of the city’s rich heritage.

-Coimbra was Portugal’s capital during the Middle Ages, but the Renaissance transformed it into a place of knowledge when Dom João III (1521-57) moved the University to the city permanently, while numerous colleges provided alternatives to official teaching.
+Coimbra was Portugal’s capital during the Middle Ages, but the Renaissance transformed it into a place of knowledge when Dom João III (1521-57) moved the University to the city permanently, while numerous colleges were created as alternatives to official teaching.

-Aveiro - The capital of the Ria, a vast lagoon where the River Vouga’s freshwater meets the sea, Aveiro is intersected by canals, genuine water streets, along which brightly colored boats known as barcos moliceiros glide.
+Aveiro - The capital of the Ria, a vast lagoon where the River Vouga’s freshwater meets the sea, Aveiro is intersected by canals, genuine streets of water, along which brightly colored boats known as barcos moliceiros glide.
 Originally founded during Roman Emperor Marcus Aurelius’s time, Aveiro is now one of the most interesting cities on the Portuguese coast.

 Due to the large numbers of web-footed birds once inhabiting this lagoon area, the city’s first name was Aviarium.